 The other issue is the deterioration of common sense in America itself with Trump.

-Posted by GPD on April 12, 2017, With 2578 Reads Filed under Government & Politics.
+Posted by GPD on April 12, 2017, With 2584 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.